 September 2019: I will talk about “Plant Biology and Architectural Intervention” in the Cave at Georgia Tech’s Hinman Research Building, hosted by the ConCave SoA PhD Student Group, on September 18.

-August 2019: I will join the Georgia Tech School of Architecture as the 2019-2021 Ventulett NEXT Generation Teaching Fellow.
+August 2019: I joined the Georgia Tech School of Architecture as the 2019-2021 Ventulett NEXT Generation Teaching Fellow.

-January 2019: I started as a visiting studio critic at Rice University School of Architecture, where I’m teaching ARCH202.
+January 2019: I started as a visiting studio critic at Rice University School of Architecture, where I taught ARCH202.
 I presented “Cut/ Fill/ Float: New Infrastructures and Typologies for Flood Resilience and Rising Sea Levels in Southern Louisiana” at the Smart Resilience Meetup, co-sponsored by the Rice School of Architecture and Rice School of Engineering, on January 31.

 December 2018: "The Piñata: A Treatise" will appear in Lunch 13: Mischief.
 Co-authored with Laura Salazar and Weiwei Zhang.